NexTre-dev/alphaver/resources/blue-stag-decompilation.md

 ![](https://lh3.googleusercontent.com/f0J5MD3Agqr3ybiTwZFjIKfPCRXRgNfC53ajAlsZxSQmV5_O3twsVrk-pL1faZpRNqRPO-4SULMUwG2i7ky0TJ8JGwr7uDgb6yADY0YxTBjnehzkcl0IHD1N2-3W23pt53sV1-tF0Y-I6hjSrw)

 If you are a Visual Studio Code user, you can take the time to delete the workspace folder (this folder is useful if you use the Eclipse IDE), rename RetroMCP-Java-all.jar to mcp.jar, [download this zip file](https://drive.google.com/file/d/1lqJgnaZ7Jm81tM3J-Ab9gekd-JCnKjiE/view?usp=sharing) and move all the files from the zip to your folder containing RetroMCP-Java.
 These files will speed up development.
 Here’s how it works:
-* Run *Tasks*: Run Build Task on the command palette (Ctrl+Shift+P) to build Lilypad and run it.
+* Run *Tasks: Run Build Task* on the command palette (Ctrl+Shift+P) to build Lilypad and run it.
-* Run *Tasks*: Run Test Task on the command palette to close Lilypad, in case the X button does not work.
+* Run *Tasks: Run Test Task* on the command palette to close Lilypad, in case the X button does not work.
 Feel free to edit the workspace settings if you’re not a fan of hiding files and file nesting.
 To open the folder in Visual Studio Code, right click on the explorer, select “Show more options” if you are using Windows 11 and click on “Open with Code”.

 ## 4. Fixing the source code